-The existing building consists of four different vintages: the original building from 1976, a 1984 five-classroom addition to the south, a 1996 four-classroom and gym addition to the west, and a 1999 Early Childhood Center building which was constructed on site just to the east of this main building and its additions.
+The existing building consists of four different phases: the original building from 1976, a 1984 five-classroom addition to the south, a 1996 four-classroom and gym addition to the west, and a 1999 Early Childhood Center building which was constructed on site just to the east of this main building and its additions.

 The most significant transformation for Milliken Elementary will be converting this four-track P-5 school into a three-track P-5 school due to reduced enrollment and building and site size.
 Design goals also include providing a more prominent and secure main entry, connecting the two buildings to the existing school to create a facility that feels more like a single building, and a new central learning commons in the heart of the school.

-CLIENT: Weld Re
+CLIENT: Weld Re-2 School District

 SCOPE: 60,000 SF Renovation